jurerotar/Pillage-First-Ask-Questions-Later/README.md

 loop,
 reimagined for solo play.

+# Frequently asked questions

+### What's the state of the project?

+Project is pretty heavy in development!
+It's still missing a lot of major features.
+What's currently available is building construction, unit training, a couple of building interfaces, as well as secondary pages like production-overview, village-overview, preferences,...

+### Is there a roadmap?

+Due to the nature of this project (I get work on it only in my free time), I'm not willing to commit to any specific timeline for any features.
+That being said, here's the general plan for upcoming development:

+- Engine rework (currently in development)
+- Combat mechanics
+- Trading mechanics
+- Hero adventures, inventory,...

+Bug fixing and other minor works will be made between these features.

 ### Can this project be converted to multiplayer?

 **Yes!** This project was actually rebuilt from the ground up to make it as compatible as possible with a potential